dhwani229/MSc-Dissertation-2024/README.md

 ### Methodology
 * Search in public databases for epigenomic, genomic, and transcriptomic data from cohorts of two distinct disease states (healthy vs cancer)
 * Preprocessing of raw data in order to attain all relevant features (methylation levels, SNPs, CNVs, gene expression levels) per individual
-* Missing value imputation based on multiple methodologies (kNN, random forest, neural networks etc) Feature selection and machine learning predictor algorithms development
+* Missing value imputation based on multiple methodologies (kNN, random forest etc) Feature selection and machine learning predictor algorithms development
 * Assessment of the optimal imputation method based on the performance of the machine learning predictor algorithms.

-I have found 3 datasets:
+I have found 2 datasets:
 * WGBS
 * RRBS
-* EPIC microarray

 # PRE-PROCESSING
 ## RRBS job scripts explained